MHenderson/maximal-room-squares/README.md

   available <- R[R$row == e[1] & R$col == e[2], "avail"]$avail[[1]]

   # iterate through un-used pairs in given order
-  # shouldn't we only be looking at pairs from available?
-  # i.e. the intersection of P and subsets of size 2 from available
-  # then we don't even need to iterate, we simply choose the
-  # first element of that subset, if it's non-empty
   for(p in P) {

     # if empty cell e is suitable for pair p